The Last Wagon (1956 film): Production

-The film was shot in DeLuxe Color and CinemaScope on location in Sedona, AZ, at the mouth of Oak Creek Canyon, and mostly along Schnebly Hill Road.
+The film was shot in DeLuxe Color and CinemaScope on location in Sedona, Arizona, at the mouth of Oak Creek Canyon, and mostly along Schnebly Hill Road.
 Director Delmer Daves described the difficulty of finding a pristine location for the film, as his previous western, Broken Arrow (1950), had popularized the region.

-The film has some jarring continuity errors.
+The film has some continuity errors.
 During the last third of the film, Tommy Rettig's hair goes from being long and fair with a fringe, to being short back and sides and dark and brushed back, and then back again on two occasions, once in the same scene.
 Rettig had formerly played Richard Widmark's son in both the 1950 film noir Panic in the Streets and the 1955 film The Cobweb.

 Reception

 Critical response

 Bosley Crowther of The New York Times dismissed it as "A familiar and unexciting journey across a plateau of western clichés", but commended George Mathews' portrayal of the sheriff, "The only character in the picture worth attention".